Manual Machining

 planer gage

-A work aid consisting of two right-triangle metal blocks fastened together.
-A planer gage allows users to measure dimensions of parallel surfaces within a range by sliding one block onto another.
+A measurement device consisting of two right-triangle metal blocks fastened together.
+Planer gages allow users to measure dimensions of parallel surfaces within a range by sliding one block onto another.

-A lathe component that houses the gears that control the power transferred from the motor to the spindle.
-The quick-change gearbox allows the spindle speed and rotation to be adjusted quickly.
+The location of the gears that control the power being transferred from the lathe motor to the spindle.
+The quick change gearbox allows the spindle speed and rotation to be adjusted quickly.

 A set of toolholders that uses a master toolholder with a series of rapid, interchangeable toolholders.
 Quick-change tooling increases the speed of production, but operators must check alignment after changing tools.